adt-kmr/esoc2026/README.md

 ## Applied projects

-### **Embedded AI for Predictive Sensor Systems in Agriculture 4.0**
+### **CLAAS - Embedded AI for Predictive Sensor Systems in Agriculture 4.0**

 Develop embedded time series AI for monitoring and event detection in next generation agricultural machinery!

-Sponsored by, and in direct collaboration with, a major European manufacturer of agricultural machinery.
+Sponsored by, and in direct collaboration with CLAAS, a major European manufacturer of agricultural machinery.

 ##### Project overview ([link to detail info sheet](https://github.com/european-summer-of-code/esoc2026/blob/main/cards/predictive_sensor.md))